L-Carnitine for Fat Loss: Does It Really Work?

 • Fish and Chicken: Contain smaller amounts.

 • Plant-Based Sources: Found in negligible amounts in vegetables.
-Therefore, individuals following a vegan diet have a higher risk of carnitine deficiency.
+Individuals following a vegan nutrition plan have a higher risk of carnitine deficiency.

 Personalized online diet program.
 Start now!